rpsychologist/marginal-two-part/README.md

 # Modeling Longitudinal Gambling Data: Challenges and Opportunities

-This README consists of two parts: 1) the tutorial on how to fit the marginal two part model, and 2) information about the simulation study.
+This README consists of two parts: 1) the tutorial on how to fit the marginalized two part model, and 2) information about the simulation study.

 OSF link: [https://osf.io/6pbgv/](https://osf.io/6pbgv/)